The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Gerhard Richter's Strip (signed), a digital print from 2011, is estimated to be worth between £60,000 and £90,000.
-This artwork has been sold 6 times at auction since its initial sale on 29th November 2014.
-There have been no sales in the last 12 months.
+The value of Gerhard Richter's Strip (signed) is estimated to be worth between £55,000 and £58,000.
 Over the past five years, the hammer price has ranged from £55,000 in March 2022 to £58,179 in March 2024.
-The average annual growth rate of this piece is -1%.
+This digital print artwork, created in 2011, has shown consistent value growth and an average annual growth rate of 4%.
+This is a rare artwork with an auction history of 6 total sales since its entry to the market in November 2014.
 The edition size of this artwork is limited to 72.

 Meaning & Analysis